CooperstoneLab/MS2extract/README.md

 You can import `.mzXML` or `.mzML` files with the `import_mzxml()` function.
 This will import MS/MS scans into a data frame.
-In this case, we are going to work with the Procyanidin A2 spectra in negative mode, with a collision energy of 20 eV.
+In this case, we are going to work with the procyanidin A2 spectra in negative mode, with a collision energy of 20 eV.

 ``` r